marisofie/TDT4250_Project/tdt4250.at.acceleo.html/README.md

 Acceleo is a template-based techonology that allows us to automatically generate informative source code based on the `flight planner` models and the code templated defined in `AirFlight2Text.mtl` file.

 We use Acceleo to specifically take the model flight data that we produce in **Sirius** to produce informative web pages.
-While the **Sirius diagram editor** is created for employees at a (fictive) flight planner company, the **Acceleo produced web pages** are meant for customers that want to find flights.
+While the **Sirius diagram editor** is created for employees at a (fictive) flight planner company, the **Acceleo produced web pages** are meant for customers that want to find flights, although it could be useful for employees as well.
 Hence, we decided to use M2T transformation to be able to produce generic lists of flight information for the customers.

-If configuration is not something you want, the project should already have produced html pages inside `tdt4250.at.acceleo.html.result`.
+If you don't want to configure to generate yourself, you should find already generated html pages inside of `tdt4250.at.acceleo.html.result`.

 ## Configuration